Hexi Corridor: Medieval history

-A map showing the Hexi Corridor under Tibetan control in the late 780s.
+A map showing the Tibetan Empire in the 780s, with the Hexi Corridor under its control.

-In 581, Northern Zhou became the Sui dynasty, which later reunited China Proper for the first time in three centuries.
-In 609, Emperor Yang of Sui toured the region and personally commanded an expedition against the Tuyuhun to protect its trade routes.
+In 581, Northern Zhou became the Sui dynasty, which in 589 reunited China Proper for the first time in three centuries.
+In 609, Emperor Yang of Sui toured the Hexi Corridor and personally commanded an expedition against the Tuyuhun to protect the region's trade routes.
 Warlord Li Gui seized control of the Hexi Corridor in 617 and proclaimed himself ruler of Liang, which was conquered by the newly-founded Tang dynasty in 619.
 In 627, Buddhist monk Xuanzang passed through the Hexi Corridor on his way to India.

 Between 630 and 657, the Tang dynasty conquered territories from several Central Asian states to secure the Hexi Corridor and consolidate control over the Silk Road.
-The renewed stability encouraged trade and cultural exchange; goods as well as religions such as Zoroastrianism, Nestorian Christianity, and Islam spread through the region into central China, and cities in the Hexi Corridor became increasingly cosmopolitan.
+The subsequent stability encouraged trade and cultural exchange; religions such as Zoroastrianism, Nestorian Christianity, and Islam spread through the region into central China, and cities in the Hexi Corridor became increasingly cosmopolitan.
 This expansion also brought the Tang into conflict with the Tibetan Empire, which began encroaching on the Hexi Corridor around 670.
 In 711, the Hexi Corridor was organised under a military governor (jiedushi) as one of nine frontier commands of the Tang dynasty, which by 742 possessed a quarter of all horses in the empire and represented its third-largest military force.

 One of several murals at the Mogao Caves commissioned by general Zhang Yichao's successors depicting his victory over Tibetan forces.